angular/angular/aio/content/guide/lazy-loading-ngmodules.md

 To make one, enter the following command in the terminal, where `customers` is the name of the feature module.
 The path for loading the `customers` feature modules is also `customers` because it is specified with the `--route` option:

 <code-example language="bash">
-ng generate module customers --route customers --module app.module
+ng generate module customers --routing --module app.module ng generate component ./customers/customers-list --module ./customers/customers.module
 </code-example>

 This creates a `customers` folder with the new lazy-loadable module `CustomersModule` defined in the `customers.module.ts` file.
 The command automatically declares the `CustomersComponent` inside the new feature module.